Compare two cars

 Safety

-Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
+That aside, let's consider some other aspects which affect safety.
 The first vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
-Furthermore, taking kerb weight as an important factor into account, the German car offers a marginal difference of 9% more metal.
+Furthermore, when it comes to weight, a factor that most people underestimate, the German car offers a marginal difference of 9% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
 These are the results of an independent reasearch, while our visitors describe reliability of Smart with an average rating of 4.3, and models under the Renault badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
 Above it all, drivers of cars with the same engine as these two vehicles rank it on average as 3.0 out of 5.

 Performance & Fuel economy